 A possibility that rather miffed me and only increased the hollow, empty, feeling I now harboured in the pit of my stomach

 Franchot made an entrance, unexpectedly, half an hour later and, after greeting Sophia and Harvey, swaggered over towards our table and sat down.

-“Bonsior madame's, may I be delighted by your company for a short while?
-The sous Chef is busy with 'is preparations and I 'ave a few precious minutes to spare.
+“Bonsoir madame's, may I be delighted by your company for a short while?
+The Sous Chef is busy with 'is preparations and I 'ave a few precious minutes to spare.

 With a click of his fingers, Franchot summoned the waiter and ordered a bottle of something called Pessac Leognan, informing us that it was the best white wine of the Bordeaux region and we really should try it.

 Unfortunately, Jean's nerves were getting the better of her and she gulped down the first glass of Pessac before Franchot, or I had hardly had a chance to savour its rich bouquet.

 It was not long before she was grabbing the bottle and proclaiming it a really lovely crisp and refreshing wine with saucily fruity undertones.